WhoSoup/sim-minuteopr/README.md

-# sim-minuteopr
-A simulation of One-minute OPR strategies
+# A simulation of One-minute OPR strategies